Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the maximum amount of data (measured in MB per second) that can be transferred past the external memory interface in one second.
-It is calculated by multiplying the card's bus width by the speed of its memory.
-In the case of DDR RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be transported across the external memory interface in a second.
+The number is calculated by multiplying the card's interface width by its memory speed.
+If it uses DDR RAM, it should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This is calculated by multiplying the total number of texture units by the core clock speed of the chip.
+The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels per second.
-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip can possibly write to the local memory per second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of colour ROPs by the the core speed of the card.
+Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of Render Output Units by the the core speed of the card.
 ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate is also dependant on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+The actual pixel output rate is also dependant on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to reach the max fill rate.

 Display Prices